translation/laravel/README.md

 ### Custom Languages

-You may want to add a custom language that is derived from an existing language.
-It's useful if you want to change some translations for another instance of the application or for a specific customer.
+A custom language is always derived from an existing language.
+It's useful if you want to adapt some translations to another instance of your application, or to a specific customer.

-The structure of a custom language is : existing language code + "-" + custom text.
+The structure of a custom language is: `existing language code` + `-` + `custom text`, where `custom text` can only contain alphanumeric character and `-`.

 Examples: `en-microsoft` or `fr-BE-custom`.